What Is BPO?

 Defining BPO: Business Process Outsourcing Explained

 At its core, Business Process Outsourcing (BPO) involves transferring specific business operations, often repetitive or specialized, to an external service provider.
+In a business context, BPO means outsourcing a defined business process—not just individual tasks—so execution, controls, and outcomes are owned end-to-end by the provider.
 These non-primary activities can include:

 Payroll Administration: Managing pay runs, tax withholdings, and year-end reporting.
 Learn More